schollz/workshops/README.md

 ## Installing SuperCollider

-### Windows
+<details><summary><strong>Windows</strong></summary>

 #### Downloading

 [Click here](https://github.com/supercollider/supercollider/releases/download/Version-3.11.2/SuperCollider-3.11.2-Windows-32bit-VS.exe) to download the latest Windows release.
 This is the *32-bit* release, rather than the 64-bit release, because [the most recent Windows Update prevents the 64-bit version from starting](https://github.com/supercollider/supercollider/issues/4368#issuecomment-832050665).
-But it will work just fine.
+But 32-bit will work just fine!

 Then [click here](https://github.com/supercollider/sc3-plugins/releases/download/Version-3.11.1/sc3-plugins-3.11.1-Windows-32bit-VS.zip) to download the 32-bit sc3-plugins.
 Unzip these plugins and then copy and paste the `SC3plugins` folder into the following folder: